Chinese TV pulls Arsenal match after Ozil's Uighur comments - The Observers - France 24

 Arsenal is the latest foreign team to face the ire of Chinese broadcasters and audiences due to a player's political stance.

-The NBA in October sparked a backlash in China after Houston Rockets general manager Daryl Morey tweeted in support of Hong Kong pro-democracy protesters.
+The NBA in October sparked a backlash in China after Houston Rockets general manager Daryl Morey tweeted in support of Hong Kong pro-democracy protestors.

 In response, CCTV cancelled its broadcasts of two NBA pre-season games in China, and the Rockets have been absent from CCTV and internet giant Tencent's programming schedule so far this season.